BSL Interpreting

 This lower skill level means that TSLIs must not be booked for assignments where there is a significant risk to the parties involved, or where a high level of language and interpreting skill is required.
 For example, TSLIs should not be booked for:

-Face-to-face interpreting services require the interpreter to travel to a venue in order to carry out the interpreting services.
-For example: a GP appointment, conference or council appointment.
+Face-to-face interpreting requires the interpreter to travel to a venue in order to carry out the interpreting service, such as a GP appointment, conference or council meeting.
+We provide face-to-face interpreting services across the UK and Europe.

 Remote Interpreting

 Remote interpreting services are performed from a remote location (usually the interpreter’s home).
-The interpreter will connect to the meeting using an online videoconferencing platform.
+The interpreter will connect to the meeting using an online videoconferencing platform, such as Zoom or MS Teams.

 All interpreters are equipped with a green or blue screen background, a HD camera, microphone and headset and adjustable lighting to ensure a high quality of service.